vsm/vsm-autocomplete/README.md

 `customItem()` (if given) is called during the construction of each ListItem.
-It is called with one argument: an Object with useful properties, representing all possible information needed for building a ListItem:
+It is called with one argument: an Object with useful properties, representing useful information for building a custom ListItem:
 `customItem(data)`:
 - `data`: {Object}:
   - `item`: the complete 'match'-object that this ListItem represents.